 • Would you say that food dominates your life?

 If you answer “yes” to 2 or more of these questions then you might be time to look for some support.
 Please don’t suffer in silence.
-Contact Student Services for advice or book into the Counselling Service.
+Contact Student Services.

 The Mix :has information specifically relating to eating disorders and university as well as more general information and support.